Misterio77/website/index.md

 ## Causes

 Studying at one of the big public universities of Brazil, meeting all sort of amazing people, and witnessing injustice has shaped how i think.

-I'm an environmental, animal rights, free software, privacy, queer, social, and education activist.
+I'm an free software, environmental, queer, anti-capitalist, and education activist.

+You'll probably see me avoiding proprietary software and walled gardens at all costs.